Heather Wahlquist

-Heather Wahlquist (born May 23, 1977) is an American film and television actress.
-She was married to director/writer Nick Cassavetes and has appeared in several of his films.
+Heather Wahlquist is an American film and television actress.
+She appeared in several of Nick Cassavetes's films.

 Wahlquist was raised in Oklahoma, where she graduated from Seminole High School and studied psychology for two years at the University of Oklahoma.
 She is the co-writer, with Cassavetes, of the motion picture Yellow (2012), and stars as a woman who returns to her native Oklahoma after running into problems in her life in Los Angeles.